Memoization in JavaScript: Optimising Function Calls

 Memoization is a straightforward technique that solves this problem by caching results.
 In simple terms, it 'remembers' the outcome of previous function calls, so future calls with the same inputs can return instantly without recalculating anything.

-In this article, I intend to explain clearly what memoization is, show you how it works, and demonstrate how you can use it practically to improve your JavaScript functions.
-And yes, 'memoization' might look suspiciously like an American spelling, but don't worry, there's no 'memoisation' version of the word to worry about.
-Even British developers have agreed to leave this one alone.
+In this article, I intend to explain clearly what memoisation is, show you how it works, and demonstrate how you can use it practically to improve selected JavaScript functions.
+Memoisation is the British spelling; memoization is the American spelling used in the article title and in much API documentation.

 What Exactly is Memoization?